sprocketaudio/Create-Aeronautics-Automated-Logistics/README.md

 This mod is in a very early development state.

-Logistics is a Create Aeronautics add-on that adds early autonomous route recording and playback for airships.
+Automated Logistics is a Create Aeronautics add-on that adds early autonomous route recording and playback for airships.

 At this stage, the mod **mimics ship flight along recorded routes** rather than fully piloting the ship through real player-style controls.
 The long-term goal is deeper logistics automation, but this first version is focused on proving the core idea: record a journey once, then let the ship repeat it.